albertcheu/albertcheu.github.io/research.md

 My first accepted paper was [Skyline Identification in Multi-Armed Bandits](https://arxiv.org/abs/1711.04213).

-This paper was accepted to the [Internation Symposium on Informtation Theory (ISIT) 2018](https://www.isit2018.org/).
+This paper was accepted to the [Internation Symposium on Informtation Theory 2018](https://www.isit2018.org/).

 The statement from advisor: